anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher requests and voucher responses as defined in {{RFC8366}}.
 These vouchers are signed objects, provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).

+For the enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
+EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.

 BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping (this document refers to the approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
 In this scenarios it is expected that the pledge will be triggered to generate requests for bootstrapped in the customer site/domain.
-This document refers to the approach as pledge-responder-mode.
+This document refers to the approach as pledge-responder-mode and
-For this, an additional component is introduced to act as an agent for the domain registrar.
-This new registrar-agent, initiates towards the pledge.
-This may be included in the functionality of a commissioning or configuration tool or it may be even co-located with the registrar.

-In contrast to BRSKI the registrar-agent facilitates the data exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
+* introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.

+* specifies the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.
+The security is addressed on application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
+Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also via Bluetooth or NFC.

+* allows the application of credentials different from the pledge's IDevID for the registrar-agent when establishing a TLS connection to the domain registrar.

 The term endpoint used in the context of this document is similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
 It is not used to describe a device.
 Endpoints are accessible via .well-known URIs.

-The goal is to enhance BRSKI to support pledges in responder mode.

-This is accomplished by:

-* introducing the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.

-* handling the security on application layer only to enable application of arbitrary transport means between the pledge and the domain registrar, by keeping the registrar-agent in the communication path.
-Examples may be connectivity via IP based networks (wired or wireless) but also connectivity via Bluetooth or NFC between the pledge and the registrar-agent.

-* having the registrar-agent utilize credentials different from the pledge's IDevID when establishing a TLS connection to the domain registrar.

-* defining the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.

-For the enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
-EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
-According to BRSKI the domain registrar, acting as an EST server, is therefore in the role of registration authority (RA) for its domain.

 To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.

 The registrar-agent also acts as a client when communicating with a pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.
 The IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
 Second, the registrar-agent may not even have a list of manufacturer trust anchors that would be able to validate the IDevID.
-Finally, IDevID are not typically given Exteded Key Usage (EKU) TLS WWW Server authentication usage.
+Finally, IDevID are not typically given Extended Key Usage (EKU) TLS WWW Server authentication usage.

 The inability to effectively do TLS in responder mode is one reason for relying on object security.

 A further reason is the application on different transports, for which TLS may not be available, such as Bluetooth and NFC.

-So, instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM relies on an addition wrapped signature of the enrollment request by the pledge.
+So, instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM relies on an additionally wrapped signature of the enrollment request by the pledge.
 For EST {{RFC7030}} the registrar then needs to do additional pre-processing by verifying this signature, which is not present in EST.